-Bathroom design is evolving and concrete is a great alternative finish for a bathroom.
-Concrete finishes can be applied for a concrete bathroom design without using poured concrete.
+Bathroom design is evolving, and concrete is an excellent alternative finish for a modern bathroom design.
+You can use applied concrete finishes for a concrete bathroom without pouring concrete.

 Concrete Bathroom Floor

-If you are going to make a concrete floor in a bathroom you do not want it to be too textured to make sure it is comfortable to walk on.
-There are lots of details to take into consideration when making a bathroom especially when you are doing something a bit less common like a concrete bathroom.
+If you make a concrete floor in a bathroom, you want it to be smooth enough to ensure it is comfortable to walk on.
+There are many details to consider when making a bathroom, especially when doing something a bit less common, like a concrete bathroom.

-The picture below is of a close up look at the concrete bathroom floor.
-This bathroom has a curbless shower where the concrete floor is continuous in and out of the shower.
-We installed a linear drain with a concrete finish top to make it even more continuous.
-This is a very modern detail.
+The picture below shows a close-up look at the concrete bathroom floor.
+This bathroom has a curbless shower with a continuous floor without a step or curb.
+We installed a linear drain with a concrete finish top to make it more monolithic.
+This curbless shower is a very modern detail.
 The bathroom floors and walls are seamless.
 We have another post if you would like to read more about Curbless Showers.

-In my opinion there is only one real reason to make you bathroom with concrete and that is because it looks awesome.
-Concrete is a real modern look and gives a high end custom architectural feel to a bathroom design.
+In my opinion, there is only one real reason to make your bathroom with concrete, and that is because it looks awesome.
+Concrete is a real modern look and gives a high-end custom architectural feel to a bathroom design.
 The seamless nature of the concrete is a significant factor in its modern and minimalist look that sets concrete bathrooms apart from other bathroom designs.

-We have another blog post you may want to check out filled with Bathroom Design Ideas for all different types of bathrooms.
+We have another blog post you can check out filled with Bathroom Design Ideas for all different types of bathrooms.

-Concrete finishes can be applied with different types of texture from smooth to rough.
-In a bathroom you probably will want it to be more on the smooth side, but you can make it however you like if it is a manually applied concrete finish.
+Concrete finishes can be applied with different texture types, from smooth to rough.
+In a bathroom, you may want it to be more smooth, but you can make it however you like if it is a manually applied concrete finish.

-The picture below is not of a bathroom but shows a very textured concrete wall finish in an apartment we renovated in New York.
+The picture below is not of a bathroom but shows a very textured concrete wall finish in the living room of the same home.

 Porcelain is an excellent alternative to the actual applied concrete finish.
 There are porcelain tiles made to look like concrete.
 There is a wide variety of colors, textures, and sizes.
-The larger the pieces the more realistic it will look.
+The larger the pieces, the more realistic they will look.

-The picture below is of a bathroom we designed in a Chelsea Loft in NYC.
-These are porcelain tiles with a grey concrete weathered look.
+The picture below shows a bathroom we designed in a Chelsea Loft in NYC.
+These are porcelain tiles with a gray concrete weathered look.
 These tiles are from Porcelanosa.